mcsheaj/SPEasyForms/Readme.md

   - Default to Current User (NEW!): pre-populate a user field with the current user on the new form.
   - Star Rating Adapter (NEW!): can be applied to numeric fields.
 Fields are displayed as five stars and edited by clicking on one of the stars.

-*All comparison operators ignore case}
+*All comparison operators ignore case

 ** All comparison operators except Matches/NotMatches will check if both operands are valid dates and use date comparison, check if both operands are valid numbers and use numeric comparison second, and lastly use string comparison